-- Economic feasibility of projects under pressure because of surging prices for input material and procurement risk, incl. risk of increasing competition for critical and low carbon materials for construction of fossil-free assets - $\rightarrow$ Risk of not reaching growth targets (e.g. in the solar business) due to sustainability risks in the supply chain, such as suppliers failing in sustainability screening. - ers to be cut by half from 2020 to 2030 in the capital goods category (see page 56) and sustainability criteria to be used for tenders (see page 69)
+- Political risks such as Economic feasibility of changes in energy market design due to challenges in the energy market caused by networks stressed by increasing intermittent generation and potentially increasing costs of electricity construction of fossil-free assets Risk of reduction of electricity - $\rightarrow$ Risk of not reaching growth targets (e.g. in the solar business) due to sustainability risks in the supply chain, such as suppliers failing in sustainability screening. - · CO2 emissions from our suppliers to be cut by half from 2020 to 2030 in the capital goods category (see page 56) and sustainability criteria to be used for tenders (see page 69)

-- CPPAs and LTAs to reduce medium and long term market risk (see page 92) as well as operations (see section below) - Vattenfall exercised its right to develop the Nordlicht II offshore wind power project off the German North Sea coast (see page 42) - Investment in technologies such as solar power and battery storage as well as new business models e.g. agrivoltaics - Investigating possibilities of deploying Small Modular Reactor technology (see page 26)
+- CPPAs and LTAs to reduce medium and long term market risk (see page 92) as well as strong focus on high-performing - Vattenfall exercised its right to develop the Nordlicht II offshore wind power project off the German North Sea coast (see page 42) - Investment in technologies such as solar power and battery storage as well as new business models e.g. agrivoltaics - Investigating possibilities of deploying Small Modular Reactor technology (see page 26)